 Try this simple and fun Valentine’s Day engineering challenge with your kids.
 Can they build a LEGO heart?
 It sounds easy, but it’s brain-stretching!

-My kids love making things with LEGOs.
+My kids love making things with LEGOs as part of our STEM activities.
 But after they stop building the original designs, they sometimes have a hard time figuring out what to make with the pieces.
-For Valentine’s Day, I thought it would be fun to give them a LEGO building challenge.
+For one of our Valentines STEM activities, I thought it would be fun to give them a LEGO building challenge as a fun Valentine’s Day themed engineering activity for kids.
 I challenged them to make LEGO hearts!

 Valentine’s Day Engineering Challenge: Build a Lego Heart